E-Teach Forum

 @Hendra

+I am from Indonesia, teaching CIE curriculum Business AS/A Level.
 I am a board games aficionado, and am passionate in teaching, including the implementation of gamification in classroom, STEM learning activities, and the significant importance of digital ecosystem for both educators and students.

 Reputation